Stratego: French L'Attaque

 The French patent has 36 pieces for each player and also has a slightly different board layout, but it introduced the same hierarchical rules of attack and movement followed by modern versions of the game.
 Depaulis further notes the 1910 version had two armies, divided into red and blue colors.
-The rules of L'attaque were basically the same as for the game we know as Stratego.
+The rules of L'attaque were basically the same as Stratego.
 It featured standing cardboard rectangular pieces, color printed with soldiers who wore contemporary (to 1900) uniforms, not Napoleonic uniforms.
 In papers of her estate, Ms. Edan states that she developed the game in the 1880s.

 H. P. Gibson & Sons games

 The publishing rights for L'Attaque were acquired for the United Kingdom by game maker H.P.
 Gibson and Sons in 1925, retaining the French name through at least the 1970s.
 Gibsons also produced several modified forms of the game, at least one of which predates the acquisition of the rights: